What's the Best ED Treatment in 2024?

 Cons

-• Costs a little more than sildenafil
+• Costs a little more than sildenafil in some as-needed cases

 • Risk of mild side effects is slightly higher than Stendra

-Often known by the common brand name Cialis, tadalafil is a PDE-5 inhibitor that you can take once per day to provide 18-36 hours of effectiveness.
+Often known by the common brand name Cialis, tadalafil is a PDE5 inhibitor that you can take once per day to provide 18-36 hours of effectiveness.
 This significantly reduces the planning typically involved in using other treatments like sildenafil.
 That said, some users only take tadalafil as needed, and those dosages can sometimes be different.
 You and your doctor will decide what dosage and schedule are right for you.

 • In studies, men and their partners prefer tadalafil to sildenafil.